 The Construction Innovation Hub and partners across industry have developed the CPQP Quality Framework process that should be followed during the creation of new construction products.
 It includes five phases, ranging from product definition to product launch.
 A Verification & Validation Guide (VV) has been designed to help constructors efficiently and effectively navigate the verification and validation processes in line with shifting regulatory landscapes.
 The guide focuses on the testing of components and their integration as part of a system during the product development process.
 It is designed to fit within the CPQP framework.

+Encourage the use of the Hub's quality assurance outputs throughout your supply chain.
 The Hub has created a range of resources to support Quality Assurance and Product Validation and Testing that are available open access.
 CPQP directly supports the Hub's Product Platform Programme.
 It provides practical tools for the quality assurance of product platforms developed using the guiding rules set out in the Hub's Product Platform Rulebook.